 Cyber forensics requires the ability to quickly search large, unstructured datasets to determine if there is prior evidence of a detected cyber-attack.

 Data sets of unstructured data span many months to years and often contain multiple petabytes of data.
 Queries currently take days or even months to complete and do not cover the real- time need for actionable intelligence to address and remediate an attack.

-The Lewis Rhodes Labs’ NPUsearch Cyber Forensics Appliance, accelerated by Xilinx, is a scalable, self-searching storage appliance with deterministic search times that are independent of dataset content, dataset size, or search expression complexity, reducing current search times of days or weeks down to minutes.
+The Lewis Rhodes Labs’ NPUsearch Cyber Forensics Appliance, accelerated by AMD, is a scalable, self-searching storage appliance with deterministic search times that are independent of dataset content, dataset size, or search expression complexity, reducing current search times of days or weeks down to minutes.

 Cost of an average data breach for an enterprise with >25,000 employees